Natsuki Nidaira

+Natsuki Nidaira (仁平 菜月, Nidaira Natsuki) is a Japanese badminton player.
+She is currently a member of the Yonex badminton club.

 Career

 Nidaira came from the Mito, Ibaraki, and started playing badminton at aged five.
 Since the elementary school she has won several national championships, and in 2009, she joined the Japanese junior team.
 In 2013, she competed at the U-17 Asian Junior Championships, and won the girls' singles gold.
 After graduating from high school, she joined the Tonami Transportation team.
 Nidaira was part of the Japanese U-19 team, that won the mixed team bronze medal at the 2014, 2016 World Junior Championships, and in the girls' singles event in 2015.
 She also won the mixed team bronze at the 2015 and 2016 Asian Junior Championships.

 Nidaira made a debut in the senior event in 2015, and at the 2016 Korea Masters, a Grand Prix Gold tournament, she finished in the semifinals round, lose to host player Lee Jang-mi in the straight games.
 In 2017, she was the runner-up at the Smiling Fish International tournament in Thailand, and won her first senior international title at the Yonex / K&D Graphics International in the United States.